ucabgao/AnnotationExercise/README.md

 For each bug, the GUI is able to render webpages of the bug report, fix commit, and buggy commit, via three buttons, `Bug report`, `Buggy commit`, and `Fix commit`.
 The fix commit page which displays the changes that the developers made to the bug is especially important, because this is where we locate the bug that is about to be annotated.
-Once we confirm the bug's location (which file it resides in), we select the file name which is just text in the webpages.
-We rightclick the selected text and a context menu pops.
+Once we confirm the bug's location (which file it resides in), we select the file name which is text in the webpages.
+We rightclick the selected text and a context menu pops out.
 We can open this file locally by clicking the second option **Open File**.
 Currently, the default editor is `mvim`.
 The author can customise the editor via the configuration file `config.xml` (to be decided).